vippsas/vipps-partner/README.md

    [open source plugins](https://github.com/vippsas/vipps-plugins)
    on contract for Vipps.

-   If the partner uses official Vipps plugins to implement Vipps integration for their merchants, the API credentials for the merchant is used.
+   If a partner uses official Vipps plugins to implement a Vipps integration for a merchant, the API credentials for the merchant must be used, and the partner use the Vipps APIs on behalf of the merchant.

 A partner may act as a different type of partner in different situation.
 It is possible for a partner to both develop an official Vipps plugin and